 Thanks for your interest in taking action on animal issues - your help is essential to success for the animals.
-Stay tuned for updates to this page.

 During the 2013-2014 Massachusetts legislative session, we will be working on bills affecting wildlife, companion animals, and farm animals.

-|House Bill 1456 would prohibit the confinement of farm animals in a manner that does not allow them to turn around freely, lie down, stand up, and fully extend their limbs; that means that standard veal crates, gestation crates for pregnant pigs would not be allowed in the Commonwealth.
+|S. 2232 would prohibit the confinement of some farm animals in a manner that does not allow them to turn around freely, lie down, stand up, and fully extend their limbs; that means that standard veal crates, gestation crates for pregnant pigs would not be allowed in the Commonwealth.
 However, protections for hens in battery cages were removed from the bill.
 Please ask your state legislators to support S. 2232.||Bill will not move forwared in the 2013-14 legislative session.|

-|Senate Bill 1172 would ensure that pets are incorporated into the state and municipal disaster plan so that people don't have to choose between their own safety and protecting their entire family in disasters.
-This bill has passed the Senate; please ask your state legislators to support S. 1172.||
+|S. 1172 would ensure that pets are incorporated into the state and municipal disaster plan so that people don't have to choose between their own safety and protecting their entire family in disasters.
+This bill has passed the Senate; please ask your state representative to support S. 1172.||

-|Senate Bill 942 would require owners of rented properties to check them for abandoned animals within 5 days after tenants move out; if abandoned animals are found, owners must report to the animal control officer or other authorities.
-Please ask your state legislators to support S. 942.
+|Passed the Senate!
+Senate Bill 942 would require owners of rented properties to check them for abandoned animals within 3 days after tenants move out; if abandoned animals are found, owners must report to the animal control officer or other authorities.
+Please ask your state representative to support S. 942.
 It passed the Senate on June 19, 2014 and is now in the House.

 |H. 3438 prohibits large retail stores from providing plastic carry-out bags unless those bags meet ASTM standards for compostability/biodegradability.
 Plastic bags can cause much harm to wildlife through ingestion, entanglement, ecosystem alteration, and introduction of invasive species.
 Please ask your state legislators to support H. 3438.||Bill will not move forward in the 2013-14 legislative session.|

 |Join the Team Animal Action Team|